This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 As with most London shows, it is best to check their schedule in advance of your trip to London / Covent Garden and book tickets in advance.

-Even if you aren’t planning on seeing a performance, it is still worth taking a look at the beautiful exterior of the Royal Opera House, dating back from the 1850’s.
+Even if you aren’t planning on seeing a performance, it is still worth taking a look at the beautiful exterior of the Covent Garden Royal Opera House, dating back from the 1850’s.

 6. London Transport Museum

-To note even if you only want to visit the London Transport Museum once, you still need to buy an annual pass for £21, which can be used as many times as you want in the following 12 months (not that helpful if you only want visit once but we guess great if you are visiting more than once or live local).
+To note even if you only want to visit the London Transport Museum once, a one day ticket is the same price as an London Transport Museum annual pass so you can visit multiple times if you so wish.
+This is possibly not that helpful if you only want to visit once but we guess great if you are visiting more than once or live locally).

-We also really love the shop at London Transport Museum – you can purchase some really cool and potentially quite geeky gifts such as socks that replicate some the London Underground Tube seat covers or retro reproduction posters of old TFL campaigns.
-Perfect for unusual Christmas gifts too.
+We also really love the shop at London Transport Museum (free admission) – you can purchase some really cool and potentially quite geeky gifts such as socks that replicate some of the London Underground Tube seat covers or retro reproduction posters of old TFL campaigns.

 7. Seven Dials Market

-Once the centre of London’s import and export trade, this former fruit warehouse is now one of London’s best food courts and street-food hubs.
-From cheese conveyor belts to Filipino fries and Chai Guys, you’ll find all manner of local grub and international foods here.
+Once the centre of London’s import and export trade, Seven Dials Market in Covent Garden is a former fruit warehouse that has now become one of London’s best food courts and street-food hubs

 A former fruit and veg market (hence the name Apple Market), Covent Garden’s best shopping spot for artisan crafts and cute curiosities is chock full of barrows and stalls.